Skip to main content

 Moving beyond the foundational understanding of micronutrient deficiencies, we can explore the specific biochemical pathways and enzymatic processes that are disrupted.
 The synthesis and regulation of thyroid hormones are governed by a complex feedback loop known as the hypothalamic-pituitary-thyroid (HPT) axis.

-This axis is a sophisticated communication system that ensures the precise amount of is circulating in your body at all times.
+This axis is a sophisticated communication system that ensures the precise amount of thyroid hormone is circulating in your body at all times.
 Micronutrient deficiencies can interfere with this communication at multiple points, leading to a breakdown in regulation.

 The conversion of T4 to T3 is a particularly vulnerable step in this process.
 While T4 is the primary hormone produced by the thyroid gland, T3 is the form that is biologically active in your cells.
 This conversion is carried out by a family of enzymes called deiodinases, which are highly dependent on selenium.